aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/rendering/clipping/_index.md

 ```

 ### Step 4: Apply Custom Text Rendering
-We configure a `StringFormat` to center the text both horizontally and vertically—an example of **custom text rendering** inside the clipped area.
+We configure a `StringFormat` to center the text both horizontally and vertically—an example of **combine text clip** inside the clipped area.

 ```csharp
 StringFormat stringFormat = new StringFormat();